gunottam/ananya/cook.md

 **Breakfast:** Whey + Oats + Banana (No Eggs) **Lunch:** Soya-Paneer Mix + Rice + Cucumber **Dinner:** Soya-Paneer Mix + Rice + Curd

+---

+## ⚠️ SURVIVAL RULES
+1. **The Cucumber Rule:** You must eat the cucumber with lunch.
+No roti = less fiber.
+If you skip salad, you will get constipated.
+2. **Water:** Drink 4 Liters.
+High protein dehydrates you.
+3. **Spoilage:** If chicken smells sour or slimy on Thursday, throw it out.
+(Keep fridge setting to 'Coldest').